Patrick15a/Random-Community-Launcher/README.md

 ## Development

-This section details the setup of a basic developmentment environment.
+This section details the setup of a basic development environment.

 ### Getting Started